 A bar graph measures common sounds in terms of decibel levels from the loudest at the top to the softest at the bottom.
 A gunshot is the loudest common sound with a value of 140 decibels, a normal conversation has a value in the middle of the graph of 60 decibels, and the sound of breathing is the quietest with a value of 10 decibels.

 Figure 2.
 Decibel levels of some common sounds.
 Remember that the decibel scale is nonlinear.
 Every increase of 10 dB corresponds to roughly doubling the perceived loudness of the sound.
 So, for example, a chainsaw (100 dB) does not sound twice as loud as moderate rainfall (50 dB); it sounds 32 times as loud!

 In this experiment, you will demonstrate what happens to sound if it does not have a medium to travel through.
-You will simulate conditions in outer space by creating a vacuum and measure how this affects the sound intensity of a buzzer using Google's Science Journal app.
+You will simulate conditions in outer space by creating a vacuum and measure how this affects the sound intensity of a buzzer using the microphone in your phone and a sensor app.

 Terms and Concepts

 - Decibels (dB)

 - What makes sounds louder or softer?